anorak6435/simpedit/README.md

 ## call function
 NAME \( args * \);

+## comment definition
+Comments are defined like in python
+\# following text is comemnted until the newline Than code can continue

+## for loop definition
+for local_var in range(0, 155) {
+    # instructions ...
+}
+A local variable will be set that tracks what index in the loop we are at. increment this local variable at the end of the loop.

 # TODO
 - [x] The nameplus to change it into typelist and make parameters free for the function statement
 - [x] Build a wat version of the add function